Milkweed family (Asclepiadaceae)

 Cultivation: The preference is full sun, rich loamy soil, and mesic conditions, but this robust plant can tolerate a variety of situations, including partial sun and a high clay or sand content in the soil.
 Under ideal conditions, Common Milkweed can become 6' tall and spread aggressively, but it is more typically about 3-4' tall.
 This plant is very easy to grow once it becomes established.

-Range & Habitat: Common Milkweed occurs in every county of Illinois and it is quite common (see Distribution Map).
+Range & Habitat: The native Common Milkweed occurs in every county of Illinois and it is quite common (see Distribution Map).
 Habitats include moist to dry black soil prairies, sand prairies, sand dunes along lake shores, thickets, woodland borders, fields and pastures, abandoned fields, vacant lots, fence rows, and areas along railroads and roadsides.
 This plant is a colonizer of disturbed areas in both natural and developed habitats.

 Faunal Associations: The flowers are very popular with many kinds of insects, especially long-tongued bees, wasps, flies, skippers, and butterflies, which seek nectar.
-Other insect visitors include short-tongued bees, various Milkweed plant bugs, and moths, including Sphinx moths.
+Other insect visitors include short-tongued bees, various milkweed plant bugs, and moths, including Sphinx moths.
 Among these, the larger butterflies, predatory wasps, and long-tongued bees are more likely to remove the pollinia from the flowers.
 Some of the smaller insects can have their legs entrapped by the flowers and die.
 Common Milkweed doesn't produce fertile seeds without cross-pollination.
-The caterpillars of Danaus plexippes (Monarch Butterfly) feed on the foliage, as well as the caterpillars of a few moths, including Enchaetes egle (Milkweed Tiger Moth), Cycnia inopinatus (Unexpected Cycnia), and Cycnia tenera (Delicate Cycnia).
-Less common insects feeding on this plant include Neacoryphus bicrucis (Seed Bug sp.) and Gymnetron tetrum (Weevil sp.); see Insect Table for more common insect feeders).
+The caterpillars of Danaus plexippes (Monarch Butterfly) feed on the foliage, as do the caterpillars of a few moths, including Enchaetes egle (Milkweed Tiger Moth), Cycnia inopinatus (Unexpected Cycnia), and Cycnia tenera (Delicate Cycnia).
+Less common insects feeding on this plant include Neacoryphus bicrucis (Seed Bug sp.) and Gymnetron tetrum (Weevil sp.); see Insect Table for other insect feeders).
 Many of these insects are brightly colored – a warning to potential predators of the toxicity that they acquired from feeding on milkweed.
 Mammalian herbivores don't eat this plant because of the bitterness of the leaves and their toxic properties.

 Photographic Location: The photographs were taken at Meadowbrook Park in Urbana, Illinois, and along a roadside ditch in Champaign, Illinois.